r3b311i0n/react-native-audio-pro/README.md

   If not set, defaults to 30000 (30 seconds).
 - `skipBackMs` — The interval (in milliseconds) used for skip backward controls.
   If not set, defaults to 30000 (30 seconds).
+- `allowLockScreenScrubbing` — When set to `false`, disables scrubbing/seek from lock screen and notification controls while keeping play/pause and skip buttons available.
+Defaults to `true`.

 > ⚠️ **Only one set of controls can be active at a time.**
 > If both `showNextPrevControls` and `showSkipControls` are set to `true`, only Next/Prev controls will be shown (Skip controls will be ignored).